Hillel Summer Internship Program

 Create a safe work environment for interns that is free of bias and harassment.

-Provide dedicated workspace and any necessary supplies or technology (ie. phone, computer, etc.).
+Provide dedicated workspace for in-office work, and/or any necessary supplies or technology to support virtual work (ie. phone, computer, etc.).

 The application requests the following information: